metno/ansible-role-firewall/README.md

 firewall
 =========

 A simple firewall for Linux hosts, based on the common iptables/netfilter commands.
-This role is heavily inspired by [geerlingguy/firewall](https://github.com/geerlingguy/ansible-role-firewall).
-Some code is reused directly.
-Other code is new, and adjusted for MET Norways usecase.
+This role is inspired by [UFW](https://en.wikipedia.org/wiki/Uncomplicated_Firewall "Uncomplicated Firewall") and [geerlingguy/firewall](https://github.com/geerlingguy/ansible-role-firewall).

 Requirements
 ------------

-Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
-For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.

 This role is limited to

-* Ubuntu 18.04
+* Ubuntu 18.04 - Bionic
-* Ubuntu 16.04
+* Ubuntu 16.04 - Xenial
+* Ubuntu 14.04 - Trusty
-* Ubuntu 12.04
+* Ubuntu 12.04 - Precise
 * Centos 7
 * Centos 6